Fernando Chui: Education

 He was guest professor at the Huanan Teachers Training University.

 Due to studying in the United States at a younger age, Chui did not have the opportunity to study Mandarin (Putonghua), and thus does not speak it well.
-This was evident when he made his oath of acceptance as Chief Executive of Macao in front of Chinese leader Hu Jintao.
+This was evident when he made his oath of acceptance as Chief Executive of Macau in front of Chinese leader Hu Jintao.

 Chief Executive of Macau

 Prior to becoming Chief Executive, Chui served as a member of the 5th Legislative Assembly of Macau.

 In June 2009 Chui was declared to be the sole candidate for the position of Macau's chief executive.
 He was nominated by 286 members of the 300-member election committee.
 On election day, 26 July 282 committee members voted for Chui (14 blank, 4 abstention), and was subsequently appointed by Wen Jiabao, Premier of China.
 He assumed his new role as Chief Executive of Macau in December 2009.

 On 31 August 2014, Chui was re-elected as Macau's Chief Executive with 380 votes from the 400-member election committee.
 Meanwhile, 7,762 Macau residents voted having no confidence in Chui becoming the Chief Executive in an unofficial "referendum".